zeromev/zeromev-core/README.md

 ### create service

-Build the project if you haven't already (required after any appsettings change in this directory):
+Build the project (required after any appsettings change in this directory):

 ```
 dotnet build ZeroMev.ClassifierService.csproj -c Release